amomen9/PostgreSQL/Backup/Manual Backup & Restore/README.md

 `lrwxrwxrwx 1 postgres postgres 35 Jun 23 15:12 16409 -> /data/postgresql/15/main/tbs_test/tbs_test2`

-2. We check the integrity of the backup operation with the following command.
-A Tar file has been created for each tablespace:
+2. We manually check the integrity of the backup operation with the following command.
+A Tar archive file has been created for each tablespace:

 tablespaces: